gtk-rs/lgpl-docs/atk/vendor.md

 # Returns

-an `AttributeSet` which contains the default values of attributes. at `offset`. this `atkattributeset` should be freed by a call to `Attribute::set_free`.
+an `AttributeSet` which contains the default text attributes for this `Text`.
+This `AttributeSet` should be freed by a call to `Attribute::set_free`.
 <!-- trait TextExt::fn get_n_selections -->
 Gets the number of selected regions.

 # Returns

-The number of selected regions, or -1 if a failure occurred.
+The number of selected regions, or -1 in the case of failure.
 <!-- trait TextExt::fn get_offset_at_point -->
 Gets the offset of the character located at coordinates `x` and `y`. `x` and `y` are interpreted as being relative to the screen or this widget's window